Best Time to Visit Russia

 While St. Petersburg is humid, Moscow summers are drier, even though it rains an average of nine days per month between June and August.
 Summers can also see strong thunderstorms and winds, so waterproof clothing is better than an umbrella to walk the street of Russia's capital.

-For a cheaper trip, aim to visit in March or April.
+For a cheaper trip, aim to visit between March and May.
 Spring is considered shoulder season-higher prices haven't kicked in yet, and temperatures can oscillate anywhere between 10 and 21 degrees Celsius, which makes the weather unpredictable most of the time.
 The good news is that it doesn't rain much in spring in Moscow, so even if you need a jacket in the evenings, you will, at least, stay dry.

 Best Time to Visit St. Petersburg

 The weather is unpredictable around St. Petersburg.
 With rains year-round, hot days followed by chilly evenings, and even October snows, it can be hard to choose the best month to visit.
 As a general rule, July and August see the most rain, with spring and late fall being the driest (but still slightly raining) periods.

 Late spring all the way to the end of July might be the best time to visit, simply because it's white nights season -a true sight to behold if you've never experienced it before.
 Many shops and cafés stay open until later to take advantage of the bright nights, and late-night concerts are sometimes held in city parks and along the river.